National Union (Portugal): History

+Lawrence S. Graham and Harry M. Makler wrote that the party "scarcely existed", and added: "This single party appeared to be absent in national life.
+Filled with prominent people, it did not include the masses, and it showed itself only transiently during electoral periods."
+Graham and Makler also argue that this points to "the absence of a true fascist movement" in Portugal, noting the weak, amorphous and disorganized character of the National Union, unable to organise youth organizations and militias present in fascist movements.

 The Estado Novo also created state bodies for propaganda, youth and labour, but they were not connected with the party.
+In 1931, the official newspaper of the National Union, Diário da Manhã.
+Its first issue was published on 4 April 1931.
+Using Diário da Manhã, the National Union called for national unity and cooperation, arguing that the "foreign institutional system" of the First Portuguese Republic "had proved to be incompatible with the necessities, interests, qualities and even flaws of the Portuguese nation".
+It contrasted the supposed stability of the Estado Novo, as opposed to the pre-1926 republican government which "transformed the country‟s public life into something like a tribal African disorder".

 In 1938 Salazar recognized that National Union's activities “were successively diminished until they had almost been extinguished”.
 With World War II's end, the National Union came to life again.
 In October 1945, Salazar announced a liberalization program designed to restore civil rights that had been suppressed during the Spanish Civil War and World War II in hopes of improving the image of his regime in Western circles.
 The measures included parliamentary elections, a general political amnesty, restoration of freedom of the press, curtailment of legal repression and a commitment to introduce the right of habeas corpus.
 The opposition to Salazar started to organize itself around a broad coalition, the Movement of Democratic Unity (MUD), which ranged from ultra-Catholics and fringe elements of the extreme right to the Portuguese Communist Party.
-Initially, the moderate opposition controlled the MUD, but it soon became strongly influenced by the Communist Party, which controlled it's youth wing.
+Initially, the moderate opposition controlled the MUD, but it soon became strongly influenced by the Communist Party, which controlled its youth wing.
 In the leadership were several communists, among them Octávio Pato, Salgado Zenha, Mário Soares, Júlio Pomar and Mário Sacramento.

 The opposition Movement of Democratic Unity was legal between 1945 and 1948, but even then, the political system was so heavily rigged that it had no realistic chance of winning.